-The United Arab Emirates, the first Gulf Arab nation to formalize a mechanism aimed at giving foreign residents a greater stake in the economy, aims to give citizenship to a select group of foreigners.
+The United Arab Emirates (UAE), the first Gulf Arab nation to formalize a mechanism aimed at giving foreign residents a greater stake in the economy, aims to give citizenship to a select group of foreigners.

 Prime Minister Sheikh Mohammed Bin Rashid Al Maktoum said, “The new directives aim to attract talents that contribute to our journey of development.”